rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 **Objectives**: In this chapter, you will learn how to:

-:heavy_check_mark: install, configure and secure MariaDB server and MySQL server;
+:heavy_check_mark: install, configure, and secure MariaDB server and MySQL server;
 :heavy_check_mark: perform some administrative actions on databases and users.

 :checkered_flag: **RDBMS**, **database**, **MariaDB**, **MySQL**

 **Knowledge**: :star: :star: :star:
 **Complexity**: :star: :star: :star:

 **Reading time**: 30 minutes